Mario (franchise): Dr. Mario series

-There have been 4 Dr. Mario games released for home consoles and two portable games, for a total of six original titles.
-As the series has progressed, each new game has introduced new elements in order to keep the gameplay fresh such as new game modes.
+There have been 4 Dr. Mario games released for home consoles, two portable games and one mobile game, for a total of seven original titles.
+As the series has progressed, each new game has introduced new elements to keep the gameplay fresh such as new game modes.
 In 2001, Dr. Mario 64 for the Nintendo 64 introduced new game modes such as a Story mode, Score Attack and Marathon, Wario as a playable character and four-player multiplayer.
 After a seven-year hiatus, in 2008, Dr. Mario Express for the Nintendo DSi's DSiWare service re-introduced the series to the portable gaming market.
 Also in 2008, Dr. Mario Online Rx for the Wii's WiiWare service introduced online multiplayer to the series.
 In 2013, Dr. Luigi for the Wii U's Nintendo eShop introduced Luigi as the playable character as well as an Operation L game mode in which all capsules assume the shape of the letter "L".
+A mobile game titled Dr. Mario World was released in 2019, but was permanently discontinued in July 2021.